G-12.0000

 (Westminster or Auburn), and a payment of at least

-20% of the fair market value of their property that
+20% of the fair market value of their property, that

 they are taking from their former denomination,

-to the denomination that they are departing.
+payable to the denomination from which they are departing.

-Synod's General Council shall develop, in
+G-12.0111 Each Primary Synod's General Council shall

-Manual of consultation
+Manual of develop in consultation with their Sub-Synods,

-operations that shall include design for administrative
+include design for administrative staff

 and provisions for size, and for specific

-representation of Sub-Synod council membership
+representation of Sub-Synod council

-that provides for inclusiveness and fairness.
+inclusiveness and fairness.